TRANSPORT AIR-ROAD-SEA

 For hiring a car with driver (and/or guide) there are many possibilities.

-Most people start in Maumere or Ende and travel overland to Labuan Bajo or the other way around.
-Sometimes in 3 days (yes, there are) and sometimes in 2 to 3 weeks and anything in between.
-Drivers can take you from place to place but sometimes they also can guide you with (sometimes) extra costs.
+Many people start in Maumere or Ende and travel overland to Labuan Bajo or the other way around.
+Sometimes in 3 days (yes, there are) and sometimes in 2 to even 3 weeks and anything in between.
+Drivers can take you from place to place but some of them can also guide you with (sometimes) extra costs.
 Also drivers have various systems.
 Sorry, a lot of "sometimes" :-)

 In general with an overland trip with a minimum of 5 days count on a minimum price with an average of Rp 900.000 per day.
-Plus poss
+Plus almost always

 - date of arrival/start of the trip (when already known)